sty-holdings/resuable-const-vars/README.md

 - Time Codes and Timezones
 - USA States

 Additions are welcome for all programming languages.
-Also, if you want to add something and don't have the time.
-Open an issue, and I will see if I can get to it.
+Also, if you want to add something and don't have the time to do it yourself, open an issue, and I will see if I can get to it.
 No promises.

+For non-go-based code, please add the language to the directory name.
+Something like this: java-src.
+I'm open to other ways; let me know your thoughts.